shahriarta/shahriarta.github.io/_posts/2025-12-01-algorithms.md

 <p style="text-align: justify;">
 Below is a concise, “PowerPoint-style” overview of how the concept of algorithms evolved—from Al-Khwarizmi’s arithmetic procedures to the computational engines of today.
 Feel free to build on these points or explore them further:
- <a href="/assets/powerpoints/Al-Khwarizmi.pdf">Al-Khwarizmi.pdf</a>, and here is the soarce powerpoint file: <a href="/assets/powerpoints/Al-Khwarizmi.pptx">Al-Khwarizmi.pptx</a>
+ <a href="/assets/powerpoints/Al-Khwarizmi.pdf">Al-Khwarizmi.pdf</a>, and here is the source powerpoint file: <a href="/assets/powerpoints/Al-Khwarizmi.pptx">Al-Khwarizmi.pptx</a>
 </p>

 ---